-Had an opportunity to train with the Dakar wrestling team and had a chance to try my newly-learned skills [INSERT VIDEO].
+I had an opportunity to train with the Dakar wrestling team and had a chance to try my newly-learned skills.

 One of the most sobering experiences was going to Goree Island to learn more about the slave trade.
 The trans-Saharan slave trade was started by Arabs exporting Africans to the islands of Zanzibar and Mauritius.
 The trans-Atlantic slave trade started in 1536 when European powers needed a cheap labor service to exploit their new discoveries in the Americas.
 500k slaves were sent to Europe, 5 million to Brazil, 5 million to the Caribbean, and 500k to Jamaica and North America.